kalibani/Emotional-Speech-Generation/README.md

 ---

-Made with ❤️ for documentary narration
+Made with ❤️ by [Kautzar Alibani](mailto:kalibani.ka@gmail.com) for documentary narration